Youssef25331/simple-movie-app/README.md

 # About
-This is a responvie React movie app made using The Movie DB API.
-The user can either browse the main page with a list of popular or trending Movies/Shows or use the search functionality to find something of intrest.
+This is a responsive React movie app built with The Movie DB API.
+Users can explore a wide range of popular and trending movies and TV shows on the main page, or use the search functionality to quickly find specific titles of interest.

 ## Getting Started with The app

 In the project directory, you can run: